 Liquid Oxygen Therapy

 Liquid oxygen is used to treat respiratory disorders and has been found to be more effective than oxygen concentrators or oxygen cylinders.
 Medical liquid oxygen offers several key advantages over other methods of oxygen delivery.
 The primary benefit of liquid oxygen is that continuous flow oxygen can be supplied in a relatively small, lightweight container.
-The key advantages of liquid oxygen includes portable, continuous flow capability, 100% concentrated oxygen, low weight (less than 10 pounds) and long duration (over 18 hours).
+The key advantages of liquid oxygen include portable, continuous flow capability, 100% concentrated oxygen, low weight (less than 10 pounds), and long duration (over 18 hours).
 In comparison, portable oxygen concentrators, offer a concentration range of 86 to 97%, weigh from 15 to 25 pounds, and last for 1.5 to 9.5 hours until the battery needs to be recharged.
-Currently their are only five portable oxygen concentrator models that offer continuous flow oxygen, making liquid oxygen an additional option for people who live active lives.
+Currently, only select portable oxygen concentrator models offer continuous flow oxygen, making liquid oxygen an additional option for people who live active lives.

 Liquid oxygen has recently moved from hospital settings to use in homes.
 More recently, liquid oxygen has become available in lightweight portable units that can be used almost anywhere.
 These recent changes have allowed more people to use liquid oxygen as their primary source of oxygen therapy.

 There are two separate components to a liquid oxygen (LOX) system.
-Both components consist of insulated containers that are Thermos-like to maintain low temperature.
-The first component is a stationary unit or liquid oxygen reservoir which stores a large volume of liquid oxygen.
+Both components consist of insulated containers that are Thermos-like to maintain a low temperature.
+The first component is a stationary unit or liquid oxygen reservoir that stores a large volume of liquid oxygen.